dopaminegirl19/wordcount_gRPC/README.md

  The reduce task is called with a ReduceRequest, consisting of:
  1. ```input_path``` (string), relative path to folder containing intermediate files to parse
  1. ```output_path``` (string), relative path to folder containing output files

+ The reduce task is carried out by the server.
+The server takes the input files, pools words from buckets with the same id, and counts the occurence of each word.
+Thus, a total of M files are produced, and each have one word on each line, followed by its frequency across all the original .txt files.<br>
+ These final output files are saved in the specified output_path.<br>

+ As in the map task, the reduce task returns a ```stream``` of output file names, which are displayed to the user as they are saved.